kxrt/kxrt.github.io/index.markdown

 layout: home
 ---
 # Hi, I'm Kartikeya.
-I'm a **computer science** undergraduate at the National University of Singapore.
+I'm a computer science undergraduate at the National University of Singapore.
 My interests are in **full-stack web development** and **software engineering**.
 I enjoy creating timeless and reactive frontend interfaces, and combining them with a carefully designed backend to provide a seamless user experience.

 # Get in touch with me!

 My **resume** is available [here](https://kxrt.me/Kartikeya_Resume.pdf).
 For any questions, feel free to reach out to me through my [LinkedIn profile](https://www.linkedin.in/in/kvrtikeya).
 You can also view my [business card](https://github.com/kxrt/business-card) in your own terminal by running the following commmand: `npx kxrt`.

-# Projects
+# Latest Projects
 ### Juniors Club Project - Google Developer Student Clubs NUS (GDSC-NUS)
 I am part of a team of 15 other software engineers building a learning and content management system for FoodBank Singapore, to revolutionise in-person and digital teaching programs around food security.
 Check out the codebase [here](https://github.com/Project-Juniors-Club/jc-app).